 3. Collect your artifacts (images, photos, video clips, sound recording...).

 - Review what copyright is

-- Quickly review this helpful Safe Search Image Resources (or watch the video) so you can save time searching and locating copyright free images you can use and/or modify.
+- Quickly review the Safe Search Image Resources video so you can save time searching and locating copyright free images you can use and/or modify.

 - Create a folder (in a shared folder, cloud space, or portable drive if possible) and begin collecting the files you plan to use to illustrate your PSA ideas.